Horse Riding Instructor Career Info

-Step 3: Earn a College Degree
+Earn a Degree

 While not necessary to become a horse riding instructor, an associate's or bachelor's degree in equine studies can provide valuable, in-depth knowledge of horses and horsemanship techniques.
-Some of the courses you might take include horse management, equine reproduction, horsemanship, equine behavior and ethics in the equine industry.
+Some of the courses you might take include horse management, equine reproduction, horsemanship, equine behavior, and ethics in the equine industry.

 The CHA requires prospective teachers to attend a 5-7 day clinic at an approved host facility.
-Expert clinicians evaluate the applicants as they teach practice lessons, participate in workshops and take written tests.
+Expert clinicians evaluate the applicants as they teach practice lessons, participate in workshops, and take written tests.
 Students may become certified in a number of different specialties at levels ranging from assistant instructor to clinic instructor.

 The Professional Association of Therapeutic Horsemanship International (PATH) provides three levels of certification for those who wish to become therapeutic riding instructors.
-These professionals use horsemanship to provide unique therapies and activities that enrich the lives of children and adults suffering from illnesses, disabilities or injuries.
+These professionals use horsemanship to provide unique therapies and activities that enrich the lives of children and adults suffering from illnesses, disabilities, or injuries.